Area Rate Efficiency in Multi-Link Molecular Communications: Symbol Detection and BER Performance Analysis

 \scaleSubsectionBelow For detection, we assume all \ac{CIR}s in the system are known but the activity of the interfering \ac{TXs} is only statistically known.
 Therefore, the \ac{ML} estimate, \gls{ssHat}, is given by \scaleAlign

 where $\fpdf[\gls{r}]{\gls{r} \given \gls{ss}}$ denotes the distribution of $\gls{r}$ in \Equation{eq:system_model_received_molecules} conditioned on \gls{ss}, which is a Poisson distribution with mean $\gls{ss}\gls{csmean} + \gls{siui}\gls{cmeaniuiTrans} + \gls{cmeann}$ as \gls{cs}, \gls{ciui}, and \gls{cn} are all Poisson distributed, cf. \EquationsList{equation:math_sec:ss_pois}{equation:math_sec:n_pois}.
-Here, $\fpdf[\gls{siui}]{\gls{siui}}$, $\underset{\gls{siui}}{\mathbb{E}}\{\cdot\}$, and $\mathcal{M} = \{0,1\}^{\gls{nrTrans}-1}$ denote the joint distribution of the transmit symbols of the interferers, the expectation \ac{w.r.t.} $\textnormal{f}_{\gls{siui}}$, and the set of all possible interference symbol vectors $\gls{siui}$, respectively.
-The \ac{ML} decision rule in \Equation{eq:math_section_ML} is computationally complex as all possible realizations of the \ac{IUI} have to be taken into account and \Equation{eq:math_section_ML} has to be computed for every received \gls{r}.
-Note that evaluating \Equation{eq:math_section_ML} is only feasible for a finite number of interferers, see \Section{ssSec:IUIMol}.
+Here, $\fpdf[\gls{siui}]{\gls{siui}}$, $\underset{\gls{siui}}{\mathbb{E}}\{\cdot\}$, and $\mathcal{M} = \{0,1\}^{\gls{nrTrans}-1}$ denote the joint distribution of the transmit symbols of the interferers, the expectation \ac{w.r.t.} $\gls{siui}$, and the set of all possible interference symbol vectors $\gls{siui}$, respectively.
+The \ac{ML} decision rule in \Equation{eq:math_section_ML} is computationally complex as all possible realizations of the \ac{ILI} have to be taken into account and \Equation{eq:math_section_ML} has to be computed for every received \gls{r}.
+Note that evaluating \Equation{eq:math_section_ML} is only feasible for a finite number of interferers, cf. discussion in \Section{ssSec:IUIMol}.

-In the following, we show that \Equation{eq:math_section_ML} can be equivalently realized by a threshold detector employing a set of pre-calculated threshold values.
+In the following, we show that \Equation{eq:math_section_ML} can be equivalently realized by a multi-threshold detector employing a set of pre-calculated threshold values.
+The threshold values specify the limits of decision regions, where each region corresponds to either $\gls{ss}=1$ or $\gls{ss}=0$.
+In principle, for complicated probability distributions $\fpdf[\gls{r}]{\gls{r} \given \gls{ss}}$, many regions, and thus many thresholds, are needed.
+However, we later show in \Corollary{corolarry_threshold} that for special cases the number of thresholds required reduces to a single threshold.
 Threshold detection is preferable to \Equation{eq:math_section_ML} as the threshold for a given setup can be computed offline and can then be used throughout the transmission.
-Therefore, the computational cost for online data detection is reduced. \begin{prop} The \ac{ML} decision rule given in \Equation{eq:math_section_ML} can be written equivalently as a threshold detection where the finite set of threshold values $T$, with $\lceil \Phi \rceil \in T$ and $ \Phi \in \mathbb{R}^+_0 $, are obtained as the solutions of the following equation
+Therefore, the computational cost for online data detection is reduced. \begin{lem} The \ac{ML} decision rule given in \Equation{eq:math_section_ML} can be written equivalently as a multi-threshold detection where the finite set of threshold values $T$, with $\lceil \Phi \rceil \in T$ and $ \Phi \in \mathbb{R}^+_0 $, are obtained as the solutions of the following equation \scaleAlign